Yanis Senhadji

-Yanis Senhadji Chikhaoui (يانيس الصنهاجي; born 5 January 2005) is a Spanish footballer who plays as a forward for Real Betis.
+Yanis Senhadji Chikhaoui (يانيس الصنهاجي; born 5 January 2005) is a professional footballer who plays as a forward for Real Jaén.
+Born in Spain and a former Spanish youth international, he changed his international allegiance to Algeria.

 Early life

 Senhadji is a native of Sant Feliu de Llobregat, Catalonia.
 He is of Algerian descent.

 Club career

 Senhadji joined the youth sides of Real Betis in 2021, after representing UE Sant Andreu and UE Cornellà.
 On 1 October 2023, he made his senior debut with the reserves during a 1–1 Segunda Federación draw with Sevilla Atlético.
 On 11 November 2023, he scored his first goal for the club during a 5–2 win over CA Antoniano.

 On 11 January 2024, Senhadji renewed his contract with the Verdiblancos until 2028.
 On 19 June, after helping the B's in their promotion to Primera Federación, he was loaned to Segunda División side CD Tenerife, for one year.

 On 29 January 2025, Senhadji moved on a new loan to Hércules in Primera Federación.